Status of Chinese People

 According to witnesses, the security forces sealed off entire neighborhoods, searching for young Uighur men.
 In some cases, they first separated the men from other residents, pushed them to their knees or flat on the ground, and, at least in some cases, beat the men while questioning them about their participation in the protests.
 Those who had wounds or bruises on their bodies, or had not been at their homes during the protests, were then taken away.
 In other cases, the security forces simply went after every young man they could catch and packed them into their trucks by the dozens……. (more details from Human Rights Watch)

-Posted in China, Human Rights, Law, Life, NW China, News, People, Politics, Report, Social, World, Xinjiang, ethnic | Leave a Comment »
+Posted in China, ethnic, Human Rights, Law, Life, News, NW China, People, Politics, Report, Social, World, Xinjiang | Comments Off on China: 43 Detainees ‘Disappeared’ After Xinjiang Protests, Recent Report Shows

 China Police Enforced Uyghur Family Burial in Xinjiang Province

-Posted by chinaview on September 22, 2009
+Posted by Author on September 22, 2009

 Radio Free Asia, 2009-09-21 -